bioinf/Gematria/README.md

 ## Installation

-Just clone this GitHub project and download extra utilities if required (see section **Requirements**)
+Just clone this GitHub project and download extra utilities if required (see section **Requirements**).
+Check, that file makeRawGMS has permissions to be executed (`chmod u+x makeRawGMS`).

 ## Tool options